DR099H/Traffic-Stop-Info-FivePD/README.md

 **Report** consists of:
 - Short *color name* and *model* of vehicle
 - *Vehicle flags*, if any
+- A note if vehicle was stopped multiple times
 - *Insurance* and *Registration* check
 - *Owner name* and his *warrant/s*
 - *DL status*